More Resources to Support Your 'Rockstar' Leadership Career

 You can have the most amazing vision in the world, but if you don't follow it up with a clear set of values that you use to drive your decision-making, you'll end up being in the Trump, Kardashian, camp.
 Some success (depending upon how you measure it), but not really adding a whole lot to the world.
 Not making a positive dent.

 Having an Inner compass is wonderful.
-However, if all you do is document your vision, mission, and values and then don't use these to drive your decision-making, drive how you show up in the world ... it will be like the vision, mission and values statements of the majority of companies that aren't high-performance ... words on paper that are meaningless.
+However, if all you do is document your vision, mission, and values and then don't use these to drive your decision-making, drive how you show up in the world ... it will be like the vision, mission and values statements of the majority of companies that aren't high-performing ... words on paper that are meaningless.

 Using their Inner Compass high performance, remarkable leaders hold themselves to a higher standard.
 When they let their standards drop they use a mantra like, "I am better than that, the next time I intend to .... " They fix problems they create, and they work at anticipating how they can avoid problems before they arise.